Lugar de Noticias Haynes and Boone

 Haynes and Boone Expands its Corporate and Capital Markets Practices in New York Office

-NEW YORK – The New York office of Haynes and Boone, LLP has added two partners, George Wang and Nir Yarden, as part of its strategic expansion of its corporate and capital markets practices.
-The combined practices of Mr. Wang and Mr. Yarden are focused on servicing the corporate and financing needs of private equity and hedge funds, prime brokers and other institutional capital market clients.
+NEW YORK – The New York office of Haynes and Boone, LLP has added partner George Wang as part of its strategic expansion of its corporate and capital markets practices.

-“The additions of Wang and Yarden strengthen key transactional practices within our New York office,” said Ken Bezozo, New York office managing partner.
-“Their extensive and unique industry knowledge and transactional experience will provide our hedge fund, private equity and institutional clients with the resources necessary to navigate a market that has seen tremendous changes.”
+“The addition of Wang strengthens key transactional practices within our New York office,” said Ken Bezozo, New York office managing partner.
+“His extensive and unique industry knowledge and transactional experience will provide our hedge fund, private equity and institutional clients with the resources necessary to navigate a market that has seen tremendous changes.”

-With the arrival of Mr. Wang, Mr. Yarden, and three other new attorneys over the past few weeks, Haynes and Boone furthers its long-term expansion goal for the New York office.
+With the arrival of Mr. Wang and three other new attorneys over the past few weeks, Haynes and Boone furthers its long-term expansion goal for the New York office.
 The additional attorneys are associates Naja Armstrong, John Beck and Rebecca Landau.

 Craig Unterberg, a finance partner in the New York office, added: “Our work in the equity markets and prime brokerage space is a significant practice for us with a diverse client base.
 The addition of these attorneys bolsters our unique expertise in this arena.”